 What is a Public Private Partnership?

-A PPP or public-private partnership is a collaboration between public bodies, such as central government or local authorities, and private companies to finance, build, and in some cases operate or maintain an infrastructure project such as a road, school or hospital.
+The definition of a PPP or public-private partnership is a collaboration between public bodies, such as central government or local authorities, and private companies to finance, build, and in some cases operate or maintain an infrastructure project such as a road, school or hospital.

 Once the asset is built, it is maintained for usually between 20 and 30 years by the private sector contractor, after which it returns to public ownership.